 - Extended Range: The lower pitch expands the guitar’s tonal range, offering more options for musical exploration.

 - Slide Guitar: Though less common, some slide guitarists use Drop A tuning to access lower pitches and create a different sonic texture.

 - Songs like “Bleed” by Meshuggah and “Laid to Rest” by Lamb of God showcase the heavy, aggressive potential of Drop A tuning.

 - Artists such as Tosin Abasi of Animals as Leaders have used Drop A tuning in a more progressive, technical context.

 Power Chords In Drop A Tuning

-Now that you are tuned to drop A, many changes need to be learned.
+Now that you are tuned to drop A, many changes need to be considered.
 The first is the use of chords and how they are played.
 If you’re into metal, then learning to play power chords in drop A is crucial with electric guitars.

 If you have ever used drop D tuning, then you will be happy to learn that this is similar.
 Drop A uses the same barring method of 3 strings on one fret with a single finger.
 The chord patterns can be used here in similar ways.

 In the pictures below, you will see an example of 3 power chords: open A, C, and D. Look at how one finger is able to shape the chord.